 The programme develops young people’s skills and creates opportunities for debating and advocacy.

-A partnership with the Foreign and Commonwealth Office and the Anna Lindh Foundation, the programme (launched in 2011) has led to the establishment of debating clubs in schools, universities, NGOs and youth centres and has involved 100,000 people from Algeria, Egypt, Jordan, Libya, Morocco and Tunisia.
+A partnership with the Foreign, Commonwealth & Development Office and the Anna Lindh Foundation, the programme (launched in 2011) has led to the establishment of debating clubs in schools, universities, NGOs and youth centres and has involved 100,000 people from Algeria, Egypt, Jordan, Libya, Morocco and Tunisia.

 Find out more about Young Arab Voices.